RocketChat/docs-old/installation/paas-deployments/aws/README.md

 3. Check status of docker
     sudo docker ps -a`
     - When it's up and running, you should see 2 images, one for Rocket.Chat and one for mongo.
     - If you don't see the containers yet, don't panic.
 It may take a few minutes to download and setup the containers.
-If you still don't see the images listed with the above `docker` command, check the logs of your upstart jobs.
+If you still don't see the containers listed with the above `docker` command, check the logs of your upstart jobs.
   `sudo cat /var/log/upstart/rocketchat_mongo.log`
   `sudo cat /var/log/upstart/rocketchat_app.log`
     - While the services are starting and downloading, the end of the logs (particularly rocketchat_app.log) will likely show the status of Download/Extract/Pull.
 If there are other errors, you will likely see this information in the log.
+4. If you see errors in `rocketchat_app.log`, try `docker-compose down` and wait for a minute and check again.

 ### 10. Use it